zackharley/learn-node-js/README.md

 The `node` command executes a supplied JavaScript file.
 Soon we'll see how to split our programs into different files, or modules, and how to import and export those modules so they can be used by Node.
 But first, another example.

+> **NOTE:** There are a number of other Node.js APIs that give you more functionality than what is offered when writing JavaScript for the browser.
+While we will see some of the other APIs in this workshop, you can see a full list of APIs in the [Node.js documentation](https://nodejs.org/api/)

 ### 02 - Basic Addition

 > **Learning goal:** To explore more of the Node.js APIs.

 Next, let's create a basic command line interface (CLI) that allows us to take two integers as inputs and print their sum to the command line.
 For example:
 ```
 $ node sum.js 12 30
 12 + 30 = 42
 ```

 To be able to access arguments supplied to the program we will have to make use of the `process` API.
-This API gives us access to information about, and control over, the current Node process.
-The proces info is available throught the global variable `process`.
+This API gives us access to information about and control over the current Node process.
+The process info is available throught the global variable `process`.
 The property of `process` that we are going to use is `process.argv`.
 This is an array of arguments passed to Node when the precess was started.
 The zero-th index is always the path to the `node` executable file on your computer and the first index is the path to the file that is being executed.
 The remaining indices in the array are any other arguments supplied.
 For example:
 ```
 $ node sum.js 12 30
 ```
-Would generate a `process.argv` similar to:
+would generate a `process.argv` similar to:
 ```javascript
 ['/path/to/node.exe', '/path/to/sum.js', '12', '30']
 ```